Towards compressed baryonic matter densities: thermodynamics and transport coefficients: Formalism

 For quark degrees of freedom, the net quark density $n_q$ is related to the net baryon density $n_{B}$ as $n_q=3n_{B}$,

-where $f^{0}_q=1/[e^{(E-\mu_{q})/T}+1]$ and $\bar{f}^{0}_q=1/[e^{(E+\mu_{q})/T}+1]$ stands for quark and anti-quark distributions respectively with the modified dispersion relation $E=\sqrt{p^{2}+M_{q}^{2}}$.
-The constituent quark masses $M_{q}$ for NJL and chiral effective models are different due to their different background frameworks.
-For the NJL model net baryon density $n_{B}(\mu_{q},T)$ can be obtained from Eq.~\eqref{QFTnq} with the use of constituent quark mass $M_{q}=M_{q}(\mu_{q},T)$ obtained by solving Eq.\eqref{AD4}.
-Whereas for the chiral effective model, the expression for the quark chemical potential $\mu_q(n_{B},T)$ can be obtained self-consistently from Eq.~\eqref{QFTnq} by using the constituent quark mass $M_{q}(n_{B},T)$ provided in Eq.~\eqref{M_Q}.
-By putting $M_q=0$, one can obtain massless quark matter results, which will be discussed in our results section.
+where $f^{0}_i=1/[e^{(E_{i}-\mu_{q})/T}+1]$ and $\bar{f}^{0}_q=1/[e^{(E_{i}+\mu_{q})/T}+1]$ stands for quark and anti-quark distributions for the $i$ th flavor respectively with the modified dispersion relation $E_{i}=\sqrt{p^{2}+M_{i}^{2}}$.
+The constituent mass of quark flavors $M_{f}$ for NJL and chiral effective models are different due to their different background frameworks.
+For the NJL model net baryon density $n_{B}(\mu_{q},T)$ can be obtained from Eq.~\eqref{QFTnq} with the use of constituent quark mass $M_{f}=M_{f}(\mu_{q},T)$ obtained by solving Eq.\eqref{AD4}.
+Whereas for the chiral effective model, the expression for the quark chemical potential $\mu_q(n_{B},T)$ can be obtained self-consistently from Eq.~\eqref{QFTnq} by using the constituent quark mass $M_{f}(n_{B},T)$ provided in Eq.~\eqref{M_q}.
+By putting $M_f=0$, one can obtain massless quark matter results, which will be discussed in our results section.
 Other thermodynamical quantities for quark matter are